nberth/seacoral/docker/README.md

 image; `seacoral` is available as a command-line utility while in this shell.

-The default working directory in containers derived from the image is `/workdir`.
-You can pass the options `--volume .:/workdir` to bind the current working directory to `/workdir` in the container.

 **Warning**: `seacoral` won't be in the `PATH` if a custom shell is specified at the end of the `docker run` command.
 In this case, you can run `eval $(opam env)` (or equivalent) to update the environment